Kenyan Pundit

 Incidentally, the very successful first BarCamp Kenya (congrats Riyaz et. al), appears to very male-dominated, even accounting for the subject matter…no fault of the organizers, because word was put out and everyone encouraged to attend or volunteer to present etc…so again I wonder where are the women?

-12 Responses to ' Women where at thou? '
+14 comments to Women where at thou?

 I.T and I.T related matters tend to be male dominated so this turn out is nothing exceptional really.

-From the female bloggers I know (have met) there are some serious tech-oriented ones .
+• From the female bloggers I know (have met) there are some serious tech-oriented ones .
 However they seem to drift in-n-out of blogging (not consistent) which may keep them out of award/scholarship picture.
 Personaly, I’m sure if AfroM was around she would be representing at all events

-I’ve kind of wondered the same thing.
+• I’ve kind of wondered the same thing.
 A lot of these events are open, and quite frankly, I imagine many organizers would love to have more women attend and speak.
 Is it just a matter of pure numbers?

-5. Kenyan Pundit said,
+• Kenyan Pundit

 @ Aco: The blogging indaba was not really I.T related it was a blogging event and KBW has not shortage of female bloggers, and TED is rather broad so I’m not sure that explains everything.